Survey-Buddy/surveybuddy-frontend/README.md

 - Each class, function, and module is designed to perform a single responsibility:
   - Controllers focus solely on business logic.
-  - Middleware handles authentication, validation, and error checking.
+  - Middleware handles authentication, validation, formatting, and error checking.
-  - React components handle specific UI elements without coupling logic.
+  - React components handle specific UI elements without coupling too much logic where possible.

 #### **7. Dependency Injection**

 - The app follows dependency injection principles:
-  - Middleware injects required data (e.g., `req.user`) into controllers.
+  - Middleware injects required data (e.g., `request.user`) into controllers.
-  - Components receive data and actions as props, promoting testability and flexibility.
+  - Components receive data and actions as props or via params, promoting testability and flexibility.

 #### **8. Positive Impact on Maintainability and Serviceability**